ayoayco/web-component-base/README.md

 }
 ```

-Assigning value to the `props.camelCase` counterpart will trigger an attribute change hook.
+Assigning a value to the `props.camelCase` counterpart of an observed attribute will trigger an "attribute change" hook.

 For example, assigning a value like so:
 ```